Govt decides to present next budget after Eid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The whole economic team has changed as adviser to PM on Finance took charge after resignation of Asad Umar.
-Then the State Bank of Pakistan government and FBR chairman were replaced, so sufficient time is required by them to understand the dynamics of the country’s economy before taking formal crucial decisions.
+The whole economic team have changed as adviser to PM on Finance took charge after resignation of Asad Umar.
+Then the State Bank of Pakistan government and FBR chairman were replaced so sufficient time required them to understand the dynamics of the country’s economy before taking formal crucial decisions.

 The IMF team is currently negotiating programme for next three years under the Extended Fund Facility (EFF), and the next budget would be reflection of the agreed IMF programme.
-Without finalising a staff level agreement, the main points of the budget making process could not be firmed up, so more time was sought to finalise the salient features to the coming budget.
-Both sides are expecting that the staff level agreement will be struck on Friday (tomorrow) after which, the budget-making process would be run in full swing.
+Without finalising a staff level agreement, the main points of the budget making process could not be firmed up so more time was sought to finalise salient features to the coming budget.
+Both sides are expecting that the staff level agreement will be struck on Friday (tomorrow) after which, the budget making process would be run in full swing.

 “The government will have to manage well in order to ensure smooth approval of the budget from the National Assembly,” said the official sources and added that without proper coordination, it could prove hard for the government to pass the budget in smooth manner due to paucity of time.

-The whole economic team has changed as adviser to PM on Finance took charge after resignation of Asad Umar.
-Then the State Bank of Pakistan government and FBR chairman were replaced, so sufficient time is required by them to understand the dynamics of the country’s economy before taking formal crucial decisions.
+The whole economic team have changed as adviser to PM on Finance took charge after resignation of Asad Umar.
+Then the State Bank of Pakistan government and FBR chairman were replaced so sufficient time required them to understand the dynamics of the country’s economy before taking formal crucial decisions.

 The IMF team is currently negotiating programme for next three years under the Extended Fund Facility (EFF), and the next budget would be reflection of the agreed IMF programme.
-Without finalising a staff level agreement, the main points of the budget making process could not be firmed up, so more time was sought to finalise the salient features to the coming budget.
-Both sides are expecting that the staff level agreement will be struck on Friday (tomorrow) after which, the budget-making process would be run in full swing.
+Without finalising a staff level agreement, the main points of the budget making process could not be firmed up so more time was sought to finalise salient features to the coming budget.
+Both sides are expecting that the staff level agreement will be struck on Friday (tomorrow) after which, the budget making process would be run in full swing.

 “The government will have to manage well in order to ensure smooth approval of the budget from the National Assembly,” said the official sources and added that without proper coordination, it could prove hard for the government to pass the budget in smooth manner due to paucity of time.